ec-jrc/lisflood-calibration/3_data/index.md

 PYTHONCMD=/ADAPTATION/usr/anaconda2/bin/python # path to python executable  (in case of several versions)

 [Templates]
-LISFLOODSettings=%(Root)s/templates/settings_LF.xml # Settings for Lisflood Model see documentation on Lisflood Repo
+LISFLOODSettings=%(Root)s/templates/settings_LF.xml # Settings for Lisflood Model
-RunLISFLOOD=%(Root)s/templates/runLF_linux_cut.sh  # Script for launching PreRun and Run for every parameters combination during genetic algorithm runs
+RunLISFLOOD=%(Root)s/templates/runLF_linux.sh  # Script for launching PreRun and Run of the model, for every parameters combination during genetic algorithm runs

 [DEAP]
 use_multiprocessing=1  # Flag for using multiprocessing, meaning running several lisflood runs on several cores (each using 1 core)